milistu/DevOpsWithDocker/part_2/exercise_08/README.md

   }
 }
 ```
 Nginx, backend and frontend should be connected in the same network.
 See the image above for how the services are connected.
-You find [Nginx-documentation](https://www.nginx.com/resources/wiki/start/topics/examples/full/) helpful, but remember, the configuration you need is pretty straight forward, if you end up doing complex things, you are most likely doing something wrong.
+You find [Nginx-documentation](https://www.nginx.com/resources/wiki/start/topics/examples/full/) helpful, but remember, the configuration you need is pretty straightforward, if you end up doing complex things, you are most likely doing something wrong.

-If and when your app "does not work", remember to have a look in log, it can be pretty helpful in pinpointing errors:
+If and when your app "does not work", remember to have a look in the log, it can be pretty helpful in pinpointing errors:
 ```bash
 2_7-proxy-1  | /docker-entrypoint.sh: Launching /docker-entrypoint.d/30-tune-worker-processes.sh
 2_7-proxy-1  | /docker-entrypoint.sh: Configuration complete; ready for start up